Equality and Human Rights Courses

 Regulation of Sexuality

 This course explores the many ways in which the legal system regulates sexuality, sexual identity, and gender and considers such regulation in a number of substantive areas as well as the limits on placed on such regulation by constitutional guarantees including free speech, equal protection, and due process.
 Readings include cases and articles from the legal literature together with work by scholars in other fields.
-The grade is based on a substantial paper of 20-25 pages, series of short papers, or final in-class examination, with class participation taken into account.
+The grade is based on a substantial paper, series of short paper and class participation taken into account.

 - Spring 2018, Mary Anne Case